 - Thoroughly stir your opened containerof sour cream.

 - Transfer the sour cream into a freezer-safe, airtight container or place the original container into a plastic freezer bag.

-- Label the container or the freezer bag using your sharpie and labels with the date frozen and “use by” date 6 months out.
+- Label the container or the freezer bag using your sharpie and freezer labels with a “use by” date six months out.